-Fulbright Greece staff will offer you its support and assistance for the duration of your Fulbright grant in Greece.
-The Foundation’s Financial Administrator will assist you throughout the year on matters related to grant benefits and payments.
+Fulbright Greece will offer you support and assistance throughout the duration of your grant in Greece and Fulbright Fiscal Office will assist you on matters related to grant benefits and payments.

 Your hosts will support your research, lecturing or other assignments.
 You should keep Fulbright Greece abreast of your collaborations during your grant period.